nitesh585/hello-world/README.md

 # hello-world
-just another repository

-hii My name is nitesh
+My name is Nitesh.hello beginners.

 I am student and trying to explore , more about the github.
-I wanna to become a very good programmer.
+I wanna become a very good programmer.